 Make this Your Own Gluten Free Tiramisu

-- Make it Dairy Free: Substitute coconut Greek yogurt, and vegan cream cheese in place of the marscapone.
+Make it Dairy Free: Substitute coconut yogurt (make sure it’s a thick yogurt!) and a vegan cream cheese in place of the mascarpone.

 Ingredients